tdwg/bdq/tg2/_review/docs/supplement/index.md

 ![Diagram of the 'NAME'-oriented tests and InformationElementsActedUpon.](TestsName.jpg "NAME by InformationElements")

+Diagram of the 'NAME'-oriented tests and InformationElementsActedUpon

 ![Diagram of the 'SPACE'-oriented tests and InformationElementsActedUpon.](TestsSpace.jpg "SPACE by InformationElements")

+Diagram of the 'SPACE'-oriented tests and InformationElementsActedUpon

 ![Diagram of the 'TIME'-oriented tests and InformationElementsActedUpon.](TestsTime.jpg "TIME by InformationElements")

+Diagram of the 'TIME'-oriented tests and InformationElementsActedUpon.

 ![Diagram of the 'OTHER'- oriented tests and InformationElementsActedUpon.](TestsOther.jpg "OTHER by InformationElements")

+Diagram of the 'OTHER'- oriented tests and InformationElementsActedUpon

 ### 5.3 Using Markdown Tables in Github Issues to Develop Test Descriptors